Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 - **dynamo - vectorial picking**: This step aims to pick a set of points that define a mesh.
 The mesh would represent a first approach to the geometry to be picked.
 - **dynamo - model workflow**: The previous meshed will be fitted to the selected geometrical model.
 Then, random points will be selected on the mesh as coordinates of the particles.

 This section shows how to pick with dynamo, however, to avoid the manual task of picking a set of coordinates is also provided in a file.
-These coordinates can be imported in Scipion.
+These coordinates can be imported in ScipionTomo.

 ## Dynamo vectorial picking

-In the reconstructed tomograms it is possible to observed different HIV virus.
+The reconstructed present several several HIV virus.
 In our case we are interested in the reconstruction of structure of the immature capsid lattice.
-It is neccesary to identify the capsid in the tomograms.
-To do that the protocol `dynamo - vectorial picking` can be used.
-The parameter boxsize only has visualization purpose on the tomogram, it does not affect to the picked coordinates.
+To do that, tt is neccesary to identify the capsid in the tomograms.
+The protocol `dynamo - vectorial picking` will be used.
+The parameter boxsize only has a visualization purpose (size of the plotted points on the tomogram), it does not affect to the picked coordinates.

 ![dynamoPicking](figures/dynamoPicking.png)

+> **Note**: For the small set tutorial a single virus will be picked.
+The one that belong to the TS_03 that has less number of fiducials around.
+For the large dataset tutorial, all viruses will be picked.
+To avoid manual picking the coordinates can be imported later in te tutorial.

-When the protocol is executed, a list of tomograms to be picked will appear in a new window.
+When the protocol is executed, a new window with the list of tomograms to be picked will appear.
 By double clicking on a tomogram the dynamo picking interface will be opened.
-The virus will be manually picked using an ellipsoidal vesicle model, as it is shown in the figure.
+Dynamo hsa different kinds of geometrical pickers.
+Due to the geometry of the HIV virus an ellipsoidal vesicle model will be used to fit the geometry of the HIV.
+By means of this model, the virus capsid will be manually picked, as it is shown in the figure.
 Then, it will be neccesary to select on the capsid contour placing the mouse pointer on the capsid and using the key `c` to fix a marker.
 Once the capsid of a virus has been picked, a new model (ellipsoidal vesicle) will be created and the process repeated until end with the picking of all viruses presented the tomogram.
 Then, the dynamo interface can be closed and the list window with the list of tomogram will be updated with the number of picked coordinates in the already picked tomogram.

 ![dynamoPickerInterface](figures/dynamoPickerInterface.png)

 > **Note**: Dynamo picker is an oriented picker.
 This means that the picked coordinates have an orientation (transformation matrix).
 The orientation will be the normal direction to the picked surface.

+> **Warning**: The output of this protocol is a set of meshes, not coordinates.
+The meshes will be used by the next protocol to fit the geometry (ellipsoid) and and pick on it.

 ## Dynamo model workflow